Quilt Canada 2026 Teachers & Lecturers

 Robin was featured in the Summer 2016 and 2017 (Canada 150th ) edition of

 Quilters’ Connection Magazine.
-Robin was also the featured artist/trunk show
+She also appeared as the featured artist/trunk show

 Ana Buzzalino